 Yes, I’m happy with that development.
 To overhype a genre isn’t possible in my opinion.
-You can overhype artists, thats possible.
-Media is always searching for the things that are interesting for people and maybe this year all want to dance to Trance records.
-Then Trance will get a hype.
-It’s a fast world with a lot of informations around us and nobody knows why hypes are created.
+You can overhype artists, that's possible.
+The Media is always looking for things that are interesting for people and maybe this year everyone wants to dance to Trance records.
+Then Trance will get hyped.
+It’s a fast world with a vast amount of information around us and nobody knows why hypes are created.
 It happens in some way.
 But the electro scene itself will always have that community and it will be bigger sometimes and sometimes smaller.
 But it will never die, thats for sure.“Das Heise Experiment”, a fully-fledged concept - involving music, but also visual and tactile potentials that go with vinyl, not to mention the comic - has set a particular milestone for you and your label Solar One Music.
 You haven't had the opportunity to talk more about the significance of this project.
 What brought you to the idea?

-Nico and I are both big comic fans from back in the day.
-We also wanted to do something different, a whole project that combines the visual and acoustical component.
-The listener can feel into the story of Dr. Heise (Heise is my birth name) a scientist who works on an experiment with an alien life-form.
+Nico and I are both big comic fans since back in the day.
+We also wanted to do something different - a whole project that combines the visual and sonic component.
+The listener can empathize with the story of Dr. Heise (Heise is my birth name) a scientist who works on an experiment with an alien life-form.
 It’s a concept album in which both components are directly combined and work together perfectly.
-Even in days where people have no time, we thought why not do something you have to take your time with.
+Even in days where people are busy most of the time, we thought why not create something you have to take your time with.
 You must get involved with the story, indulge in your own fantasy, listen to the music and dive into another world.
 That is the big goal of this release.
-I didn’t want to do a forward-thinking electro album for this project, I wanted to go a little bit deeper in my world.Once again Gerald Donald aka Rudolf Klorzeiger is featured as a prestigious collaborator.
+I didn’t just want to do a forward-thinking electro album for this project, I wanted to go a little bit deeper into my world.Once again Gerald Donald aka Rudolf Klorzeiger is featured as a prestigious collaborator.
 How much of the whole concept is a personal interpretation of what Gerald Donald has explored in his multifaceted career especially under the Dopplereffekt and Arpanet aliases?

 Always!
-I like stories and fictive worlds when it comes to art and music.
+I like stories and imaginery worlds when it comes to art and music.
 Art is an escape from the "normal" world with its rules and so on.
 Wearing a mask gives me the freedom to dive completely into the Exaltics world.
 It’s a little bit weird but it’s for me the only authentic way to represent my music.
-I don’t want a normal guy who drills his instruments, I want the weird feeling when you look into a dark mask and listen to dark and eerie music.
-That’s totally my thing.In an interview you gave to Soundwall.it last year, you say that a defining, compelling element in your music is the melody.
-Do you think that the melody is the key element which brings people’s attention towards your sound?
+I don’t want to be that normal guy who drills his instruments, I like that weird feeling when you look into a dark mask and listen to dark and eerie music.
+That’s totally my thing.In an interview with Soundwall.it last year, you said that a defining, compelling element in your music is the melody.
+Do you think that the melody is the key element that brings people’s attention towards your sound?

 I do the label with Nico, but we don’t find time to make music lately.
-The label work, our regular jobs, it all becomes too much for our time.
+The label work, our regular jobs, everything became just too much for us.
 We worked together as Crotaphytus some years ago.
-It was always a tough process because Nico has his vision as I have mine.
-But it was fun.
+It was always a tough process because Nico has his vision whereas I have mine - but it's fun.
 Hopefully we will find the time to sit in the studio in the future again.Last June we had the pleasure to have you for a live performance at our party.
 Your equipment looked very compact.
-What kind of gear have you been using and did your live setup changed over the years?
+What kind of gear have you been using and did your live setup change over the years?

 Really enjoyed my stay in Vienna.
 It was a cool party with a great crowd.
 Yes, I use Ableton Push, this is really compact and i have a lot of possibilities.
-I try to combine some kind of live elements and I also work with the DJ mixer to have the possibility to put tracks on each other, for cutting, etc. Like a DJ.
-This puts a lot of energy in the performance and I really like it this way.How do you prepare for a live performance and is there a The Exaltics DJ set?
+I try to combine some kind of live elements while also working with the DJ mixer to have the possibility to put tracks on top of each other, for cutting, etc. Like a DJ.
+This puts a lot of energy into the performance and I really like it this way.How do you prepare for a live performance and is there a The Exaltics DJ set?

 I have a long prepared live set with loops, even old tracks, effects, sounds, pads and so on.
-Spent a lot of time to get it done.
-Every set grows different, because of the energy of the crowd or even my mood.
+I've spent a lot of time to get it done.
+Every set grows differently, because of the energy of the crowd or even because of my mood.
 I really like the possibilities with Ableton.
-My good friend Emika also gives me a lot of impulses to finally go out to play live and get a set done.
-In the back-days, I was on the road as DJ.
+My good friend Emika also gave me a lot of impulses to finally go out to play live and get a set done.
+Back in the days, I was on the road as DJ.
 Today I still think about it, but it’s not definitely decided yet.
 Let’s see...There are several artists who are wearing masks during their gigs.
-You said once that you chose to hide your face to make your project more special.
-Do you consider the mystery over an artist’s identity as something essential, e.g. for people to dive into music without being distracted by all other secondary things, which are so often more emphasized than the music itself?
+You once said that you chose to hide your face to make your project more special.
+Do you consider the mystery over an artist’s identity as something essential, e.g. for people to delve into the music without being distracted by other, secondary things, which actually are often more emphasized than the music itself?

 I love masks and I really like imagination.
 Music is a show and I like the idea of a mysterious person playing weird mysterious and eerie music.
-The concept works perfectly together for me and when I put the mask on, I transform into my Exaltics world.
+For me the concept works together perfectly and when I put on the mask I become part of my Exaltics world.
 This is a creative process and essential for me.

 You are recently being presented as one of the main characters for that genre.
 Do you feel comfortable with that?

 My first record on Last Know Trajectory had this title.
-This sentence was on the title track where The Exaltics speak to the humans on earth.
+This sentence is from the title track (i.e. Let The Invasion Begin), where The Exaltics speak to the humans on earth.
 It’s a little bit to be seen as social criticism.
-There is so much shit happening on this earth and this is our answer, you know.. ;)How will 2018 look like for The Exaltics and Solar One Music?
+There is so much shit happening in this wolrd and this is our answer, you know.. ;)What are The Exaltics and Solar One Music up to in 2018?

-We have a lot of interesting projects and collaborations with both SolarOneMusic and The Exaltics.
-We are pushing our new Electro only sub label Between Places and we also prepare the first record for our more Techno oriented sub label Rattleznake.
-There is much to do.Do you have any hints or advices you could give to someone who is new to Electro?
+We are pushing our new Electro-only sublabel Between Places and we’re also working on the first record for our more Techno oriented sub-label Rattleznake.
+There is a lot to do..Do you have any hints or advice you could give to someone who is new to Electro?